Arevian/Hagopian

 • Nazareth died in prison

-The Hago Arevian official web site is in French but basically says the same thing.
+The Hagop Arevian official web site is in French but basically says the same thing.
 It adds that his mother was Anna Deryermidjan, his birth date was 11 February 1894, specifies the village as Perkinik (an Armenian Catholic village) and says that Anna's family owned a water mill in the village.
 Furthermore it states that Nazareth was tortured and died in prison in 1913.
 Hagop was educated at the school of the Mekhitaristes brothers.
 The family spoke Armenian at home but Hagop was fluent in French.
 Hagop's older brother Avedis left Constantinople for Egypt in 1913.

 Photos of the Family includes photos of Nazareth, Ann and the brothers, who I assume are Avedis and Hagop.